Contrasting MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD)

 Analyst Ratings

-This is a summary of recent ratings for MGP Ingredients and Spirits Cap, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for MGP Ingredients and Spirits Cap, as provided by MarketBeat.com.

 |Sell Ratings